simonlim42/Financeiur/README.md

 ### 2. `/api/database-update` (POST)

 This endpoint receives data containing the stock symbol, price, and chat ID.
-It inserts this data into a PostgreSQL database named `Financeiur`.
+It inserts this data into a PostgreSQL database.
 The database is used by the background task to track user-defined stock price alerts.

 ## Frontend (`StockTracker.js`)